+Prerequisites: ENG 102 or ENG 109.
 Description: This course is a study of the American short story as it developed in the 19th century through the present.
 Stories reflect a wide variety of issues from those following the Civil War to those of contemporary life.
 Writing is an integral component of the course.

+SUNT GEN ED-GHUM, NEC GEN ED

-SUNY GEN ED-GHUM; NCC GEN ED-HUM, LIT Offered: Fall, Spring, Summer Credit Hours: 3 Department: English ENG 265 - Modern American Poetry Prerequisites: ENG 102 or ENG 109.
+ENG 265 - Modern American Poetry

 Description: This course studies the diversity of American poetry from the 19th century to contemporary times.
 Analysis of the texts, with reference to contemporary trends and ideas, is emphasized.
 Writing is an integral component of the course.
-SUNY GEN ED-GHUM; NCC GEN ED-HUM, LIT Offered: Fall, Spring Credit Hours: 3 Department: English